 Tell us about your denial.
 We handle literally everything else.

-Printed and mailed certified to your insurer on Day 1.
+One-time.
+Your appeal is written, printed, and mailed certified to your insurer on Day 1.

 Follow-up Day 14, state complaint Day 30, external review Day 45.
 You do nothing.